Rylern/InterpolateHeatmapLayer/.github/README.md

 # InterpolateHeatmapLayer

-InterpolateHeatmapLayer is a minimalist JavaScript library for rendering temperature maps (or interpolate heatmaps) with [Mapbox GJ JS](https://docs.mapbox.com/mapbox-gl-js/guides/).
-This library was greatly inspired by the [temperature-map-gl](https://github.com/ham-systems/temperature-map-gl) library, and depends on [Earcut](https://github.com/mapbox/earcut).
+InterpolateHeatmapLayer is a JavaScript library for rendering temperature maps (or interpolate heatmaps) with [Mapbox GJ JS](https://docs.mapbox.com/mapbox-gl-js/guides/).
+This library was inspired by the [temperature-map-gl](https://github.com/ham-systems/temperature-map-gl) library and depends on [Earcut](https://github.com/mapbox/earcut).

 Currently, Mapbox provides a heatmap layer that represent the **density** of points in an area, like on this picture: